alexbpbdroid/adopt-a-dogJS/README.md

 ### Browse map selecting states, filtering by dog traits

-Users can find information on pet adoption shelters by clicking on their state and utilizing additional filtering by dog traits (breed, gender, age, etc)
+Users can find information on pet adoption shelters by clicking on their county and utilizing additional filtering by dog traits (breed, gender, age, etc)

 ### Sources